Stderr and Stdout: Understanding Logs and Output

 in Python

-In complex applications, you may need to more flexibly control the destination of the output stream.
+In complex applications, you may need more flexible control over the destination of output streams.
 Python provides several ways to achieve this:

 - Redirecting